Heidelberg requires international students to be competent in the English language to be accepted in full academic programs.

 What is HELI?

-The Heidelberg English Language Institute (HELI) offers intensive English language training combined with cultural orientation to students whose native language is not English.
-Enrollment for the HELI is available at the beginning of each semester and prior to a summer session.
+The Heidelberg English Language Institute (HELI) offers English language training combined with cultural orientation to students whose native language is not English.
+Enrollment for the HELI is available at the beginning of each semester and prior to summer sessions when available.

 How HELI Works

-For all new international students whose native language is not English, an Institute approved placement test is given upon arrival on campus, as well as an evaluation of written and speaking skills.
-Both on the results of English testing, students will be placed in one of three levels best suited to their language skills:
+For all new international students whose native language is not English, and who do not submit either TOEFL, IELTS or ELS required scores (see English language proficiency requirements) an Institute approved placement test is given upon arrival on campus, as well as an evaluation of written and speaking skills.
+Based on the results of English testing, students will be placed in one of three levels best suited to their language skills:

 - All English language training (HELI)